BenCoop16/IS-477/ProjectPlan.md

 # Project Overview
 ###### The goal of this project will be to assert whether social media sentiment revolving major cryptocurrencies has a strong correlation with short-term price movements.
-Since
+Since crypto markets are extremely volatile, we believe it is possible widespread consumer sentiment has the ability to impact prices in the near term.
+One of the most popular platforms to discuss markets, trading strategies, and especially crypto is Reddit.
+It is on Reddit where people can share opinions, predictions, and reactions to how policies or socioeconomic events might sway prices.
+###### To achieve our goal of supporting whether consumer sentiment can cause short-term fluctuations in prices, we will combine two primary datasets: social media posts from Reddit using Reddit API like r/Bitcoin or r/CryptoCurrency, as well as past Cryptocurrency data from a site such as CoinGecko API for prices and trade volume.
+For the Reddit data, we will collect posts over a selected timeframe, clean and process the data, and apply basic analysis techniques to determine whether posts are positive, negative, or neutral sentiment towards a specific currency or crypto in general.
+Thereafter, the data will be merged with cryptocurrency price fluctuations in the same time interval.
+###### Altogether, by integrating the datasets we will be able to observe whether patterns emerge through visualizations and machine learning techniques that can statistically prove correlations.
+Through these data techniques, we will be able to identify and describe relationships between strong consumer sentiment and price changes.
 ## Project Team
-###### Ben Cooper who serves as the and Steven Sanduski
+###### Ben Cooper (bc37) will handle the collection and cleaning of the data, performing an initial analysis, as well as assisting with the writing of the report at the end.
+This will help develop a solid baseline understanding of the data and identify potential problems early on.
+He will also be responsible for submitting assignments and keeping track of due dates, keeping the team on schedule and making sure everything runs smooth.
+###### Steven Sanduski (ss206) will be responsible for merging the datasets and performing most of the analysis/machine learning techniques.
+He will also create various visualizations to better explain the connections between the data to help with the final report.
+This will be integral to actually answering our research questions as it will provide the foundation of the report.
+## Research Questions
+## Datasets
+## Timeline
+## Constraints
+## Gaps